brickbots/PiFinder/docs/source/user_guide.rst

 .. image:: images/user_guide/options_menu_01.png
 .. image:: images/user_guide/options_menu_02.png

-Selecting Types presents you with various DSO types that you can select to control what objects appear in your object lists.
+Selecting Type presents you with various DSO types that you can select to control what objects appear in your object lists.

 .. image:: images/user_guide/options_menu_03.png